PaloAltoNetworks/multicloud-automation-lab/docs/03-run/ansible/activities-ansible.rst

 playbook.

 .. note:: You wouldn't actually change tools in the middle of configuration like we're doing here.
-We just want you to get exposure to both, and see that you can accomplish the same tasks with either.
+We just want you to get exposure to both tools and see that you can accomplish the same tasks with either one.

 Address Objects
 ---------------

-Your ``playbook.yml`` file contains the following:
+Open the ``playbook.yml`` file in your text editor.
+It will contain the following:

 .. code-block:: yaml